lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: figurelegend

-    Figure: Energy as a function of time extracted from the log file using *Python* and *lammps_logfile*.
+    Figure: Total energy of the system :math:`E_\text{tot}` as a function of time :math:`t` extracted from the log
+    file using *Python* and *lammps_logfile*.
+The vertical dashed lines demarcate the three consecutive steps.

 ..  container:: justify